Your guide to autumn in Wellington

 Showcasing a curated range of brands from Aotearoa and beyond, boutiques are a one-stop fashion shop.
 Find wardrobe staples and special pieces, with curated collections from each boutique’s owner.

-Whatever the weather, the Wellington region has plenty to keep the kids entertained during the school holidays.
+Whatever the weather, the Wellington region has plenty to keep the kids entertained.

 How much hospitality, arts, culture, nature, and wildlife can you fit into three days?
 Come to Wellington to find out.